-Remedies - 3 credit hours (capstone elective)
+Remedies - 3 credit hours (capstone and state practice elective)

 A study of the forms of legal and equitable remedies, the substantive law of restitution, and the problems of measuring damages and non-monetary forms of remedy.
 Various remedies are explored in both litigation and alternative dispute resolution contexts.